zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Naomi says, “It sounded different when I was riding  it,” meaning the bike was making a different sound when Naomi was actually on  the bike, riding it, rather than walking it as she was just now.
 She says, “I’l l get on” – meaning I will get on the bicycle – “and you run alongside.
 What do you h ear?”
 “To run alongside” (alongside) means to run next to something or someo ne.
 Omar says, “I hear the whirring of the pedals and the creaking and rattlin g of the chain, but no clanging sound.”

-Omar says he hears some sounds as Naomi is riding t he bicycle, but they are different sounds.
+Omar says he hears some sounds as Naomi is riding the bicycle, but they are different sounds.
 One of the sounds is coming from the “pedals” (pedals).
 The “pedals” of a bicycle are those two things you put your feet on in order to move the bicycle, in order to make the bicycle go forwar d.
 Your foot goes on the pedal.
 The “chain” (chain) of a bicycle connects the littl e wheel that you are spinning when you are moving the pedals up and down and the wheel in back of the bicycle – that round metal loop is called a “chain. ”

 The pedals, according to Omar, are making a “whirri ng” sound.
 “Whirring” (whirring) is a sound made by objects that are movi ng very quickly through the air.
 Another whirring sound would be made by a heli copter, for example [whirring